Tortious liability for defamation in India: Critical analysis.

 - The statement must refer to the plaintiff.

 - The statement must cause serious harm; either on reputation or financial loss.

 - For example, the plaintive lost his job because of the statement made.

-In this case, a railway ticket collector comes to Mr. Ramakrishna for ticket but he didn’t responded when he says, that I suspect that, you are traveling without ticket, then the plaintiff showed up the ticket and filed a case of defamation on defendant.
-But, the court said there was no such cruelty words used by the defendant.
+In this case, a railway ticket collector comes to Mr Ramakrishna for a ticket but he didn’t respond when he says, that I suspect that, you are travelling without a ticket, then the plaintiff showed up the ticket and filed a case of defamation on the defendant.
+But, the court said there were no such cruel words used by the defendant.
 Hence, he is not liable.

 Point’s To Be Noted

 - The law has imposed a general duty on all persons to retain from making false, defamatory statements of facts about others.